mne-tools/mne-cpp/doc/gh-pages/pages/development/analyze_plugin.md

 ### init()

 Initializes the plugin.
 This gets called after all the plugins get loaded into the Plugin Manager.
-Any startup actions that need to be done before the user begins interacting with the plugin, such as allocating memory or initializing parameters, can be done here
+Any startup actions that need to be done before the user begins interacting with the plugin, such as allocating memory or initializing parameters, can be done here.

 ### unload()